 Could I really just make my own natural good for me & my family soap?
 YEAH, you can make your own soap, loads & loads of LUSHIOUS soap!

 I’ve made everything from a plain jane unscented soap to “can I eat this?” cinnamon pumpkin soap, scrubby oatmeal to creamy milk.
 I’ve used snow, ice, rosewater, rainwater, tea, even flat beer & soda.

 My favorite is just a simple spearmint soap.

-Most of the soaps I make are plant-based for two reasons, #1 a vegan daughter & #2 because vegetable oils are abundant, relatively cheap, ready straight from the bottle & at every grocer around.
+Most of the soaps I make are plant-based for two reasons, #1 a vegan daughter and #2 because vegetable oils are abundant, relatively cheap, ready straight from the bottle & at every grocer around.
 If I need something extra special like shea or cocoa butter, most co-ops carry bulk bins of these luxury butters, they will also stock other not so common oils like hemp & jojoba.
-You don’t need to have exotic oils to make soap, you could just make a pure olive oil soap (castile) or a vegetable oil soap (yes like the kind you cook with) sunflower, coconut, soybean or canola…really ANY OIL.
+You don’t need to have unusual oils to make soap, you could just make a pure olive oil soap (castile) or a vegetable oil soap (yes like the kind you cook with) sunflower, coconut, soybean or canola, really ANY OIL.

 I could go on and on with how I make my cold process (cp) soap, but for now let’s get visual…

 On the left is my (bought at the goodwill) enamel soap pot filled with a warm mix of olive oil & coconut oil and about 3% castor oil for extra BUBBLES!
 In soap making oils are always measured by weight not by volume.
 (I only heated it to melt the coconut oil)